Lead Generation: It’s all about building relationships

 Brian: Well, I don’t even have a working title for the book but what it’s really coming down to this idea empathetic marketing or servant marketing.

-This is something that has been near and dear to me which is the main gap I see is that often times us as marketers, sellers or companies; think in a sociopathic behavior in terms of, “How do I get what I want?”
+This is something that has been near, and dear to me which is the main gap I see is that often times us as marketers, sellers or companies; think in a sociopathic behavior regarding, “How do I get what I want?”
 And what was driving me is that I have been seeing that if we look at serving our customers and instead of that, given this is something we talk about, but really isn’t practiced.

 We aren’t necessarily practicing what we preach, which is putting our customers first.

-So what I am doing is just writing in terms of bringing this culture of marketing, this idea of transforming marketing inside companies and so it’s going to be less of a tactical book but it’s more about idea and transformative book to help those who want to lead and drive this change and in effect, restore honor to marketing which I think in a lot of ways.
+So what I am doing is just writing regarding bringing this culture of empathy-based marketing, this idea of transforming marketing inside companies.
+So it’s going to be less of a tactical book, but it’s more about the concept and transformative book to help those who want to lead and drive this change and in effect, restore honor to marketing which I think in a lot of ways.

-I would like to ask you a question that someone asked you what you did, I don’t know what you would say but sometimes I would say, “Well, I am in marketing.”
+I would like to ask you a question that someone asked you what you did, I don’t know what you would say, but sometimes I would say, “Well, I am in marketing.”
 And people aren’t excited by that.
-They think I am manipulating people or they may judge that I am in advertising or all those things that’s about not having relevance, not connecting with needs and in the effect trying to pitch people or make people do something they wouldn’t otherwise do, either [through] trickery are other things.
+They think I am manipulating people or they may judge that I am in advertising or all those things that are about not having relevance, not connecting with needs and in effect trying to pitch people or make people do something they wouldn’t otherwise do, either [through] trickery are other things.